BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Modify the FE mapping stored in the DAG (e.g. elements of a SC) via the FE display.
 - Run SAs.

-First of all, the frontend shall define a registry for each user form:
+First of all, the frontend shall define a registry for each user form.
+The system needs to provide the registry:

 ```
 // ~/src/system/UI_registry.js